agathoklisx/libved/README.md

    - the code is young and fragile in places and some crude algorithms that had been used during this initiation, need revision and functions needs to catch more conditions.
+     [update - last days of October-2019] While still many of those crude initial algorithms haven't been replaced, they happen to work! and probably will stay unchanged, though are quite complicated in places.

    - it doesn't try to catch conditions that don't make logical sense and expects a common workflow, and there is not really a desire to overflow the universe with conditional branches to catch conditions, that never met, and when met, there are ways to know where to meet them.
+     [update - last days of October-2019] This is a philosophy that stands, but many conditions, especially during this last period, should be handled properly now (still should be quite more to catch, but most of them quite exotic, though still there are many that make sense to catch).

    - the highlighted system is ridiculously simple (note: this never is going to be nor ever intented as a general purpose editor; it strives to achieve this level of